Our Upcoming Events

 How to Apply?

-Permits are issued by the Building Services Department - Permit Center on the second floor of 250 Frank H. Ogawa Plaza.
+Permits are issued by the Planning and Building Department by both Building Services and Planning and Zoning - Permit Center on the second floor of 250 Frank H. Ogawa Plaza.
 This location is convenient to many public parking garages, AC bus lines, and the City Center/12th Street BART Station.

 On some simple jobs, a permit can be obtained during the first visit.
 We strive to handle many of the permits over-the-counter.
 However, in most circumstances, more time will be needed to review the plans in detail prior to issuing construction permits.
 For rushed projects, an expedited plan review could be requested on overtime basis.